 You can acknowledge program code that isn’t your original work by adding comments in the code.
 This program code cannot be used in your answers for the written responses, as these responses require you to include program code that you wrote.

 Failure to acknowledge the ideas and works of others is considered plagiarism, and if the performance task contains plagiarism it will be given a score of 0.
 Before submitting your performance task, check that you have acknowledged all contributors.

 Digital portfolio submissions

-Information coming soon: The digital submission process for AP Computer Science Principles course is changing for school year 2020-21.
-We’ll post instructions on this page in August — be sure to check back.
+The digital submission process for the AP Computer Science Principles course has changed for school year 2020-21.
+Review instructions to submit AP Computer Science Principles work in the AP Digital Portfolio.